Mithilasen/waveform-Generator/README.md

 # waveform-Generator
  A simple waveform generator using op-amps, simulated in LTSpice/MATLAB Overview
-This project focuses on designing and simulating different waveform generators (Sine, Square, and Triangular) using operational amplifiers.
+This project focuses on designing and simulating different waveform generator (sine) using operational amplifiers.
 The goal is to understand signal generation techniques and apply circuit design concepts to create custom waveform generators.

 Objective
-Design and simulate circuits for generating Sine, Square, and Triangular waveforms.
-Use LTSpice, MATLAB, or Falstad to test the circuit behavior.
+Design and simulate circuits for generating Sine waveforms Use LTSpice, MATLAB, or Falstad to test the circuit behavior.
 Compare different design approaches and optimize performance.
 Implementation